JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/build.rst

 Most of the tests that run in FV3-JEDI require 6 processors, 1 per face of the cube.
 Some of the ensemble or parallel tests use a larger number, in some cases as many as 24.
-It is possible to skip these tests on systems that may not be able to support them.
-This is achieved with:
+It is possible to skip these tests on systems that may not be able to support them with the following flag:

 .. code::